airbnb/streamalert/docs/source/conf-schemas-examples.rst

 osquery
 ~~~~~~~

-osquery's schema depends on the table being queried and there are 50+ tables
+Osquery's schema changes depending on the ``SELECT`` statement used and the table queried.
+There are several options when writing schemas for these logs.

 **Option 1**: Define a schema for each table used::